Overview

 This PowerLink is designed to cover two main use cases:

 The following sub-sections illustrate each of these two use cases with the Wisdom of Crowds demonstration tool as an example.
+For both to work make sure that you have changed the Institution-level shared secret from its default value.

 Configuring a tool-specific Basic LTI proxy tool